 - 1. Safety and etiquette must always be observed.
 A student who breaks safety rules or does not conduct themselves properly will be removed from class to ensure the safety and comfort of others. - 2.
 Children and/or guests are not allowed in the lecture classroom, the laboratory room, or the instructor's office at any time.
 This includes scheduled meetings. - 3.
 If class times and/or delivery method are incompatible with a student's needs, then the student is responsible for switching to a different class section in the first week. - 4.
 Due to rounding limitations in the Blackboard software, an 89.49999 is considered indistinguishable from an 89.5 and a student with this grade would receive an "A." Aside from this example, "creative rounding" is not applied. - 5.
 Each module has several electronic assignments due in the order indicated in the Course Calendar in this Syllabus and following the due dates set in Blackboard. - 6.
 Students are expected to maintain physical and/or digital copies of all resources and scratch work.
 Course material is "recycled" throughout the semester, and most Activities provide "hints" for the online Module Tests and/or the online MANDATORY FINAL Exam. - 7.
 Late assignments will receive a deduction of 20 points unless otherwise stated in the instructions. - 8.
 The Final Exam cannot be late for ANY reason.
 The semester ends when the Final Exam is due. - 9.
-Before the weekly meeting, students should strive to contribute to the Discussion Activities and complete the Conceptual Assignment. - 10.
-Conceptual Questions should be fairly easy to find in the textbook.
-Because these have a large overlap with the Discussion Questions, this may be a good way to start making progress each week.
-By the end of the week, students should read the Discussion Posts of others. - 11.
-The weekly class meeting will be reserved for example Analytical Questions and Test preparation. - 12.
-The Analytical Assignment should be complete independently at a later date using the examples as a guide to complete the newly randomized questions. - 13.
+Before the weekly meeting, students should strive to complete the PreLab Assignments, and contribute to Discussion Activities. - 10.
+By the end of the week, students should strive to read all of the Discussion Posts of others. - 11.
+The weekly class meeting will be reserved for a practical or simulated activity and a Lab Assignment. - 12.
+Lab Assignments can be completed electronically in the Lab room, or students can take notes and complete the Lab Assignment at a later date. - 13.
 Students will be notified by Announcement and/or Email if any policies or dates change.